 - Contrast can be given through a vein (IV) in your hand or forearm.
 If contrast is used, you may also be asked not to eat or drink anything for 4 to 6 hours before the test.

 Before receiving the contrast:

-- Let your doctor know if you have ever had a reaction to contrast or any medicines.
+- Let your health care provider know if you have ever had a reaction to contrast or any medicines.
 You may need to take medicines before the test in order to safely receive this substance.

-- Tell your health care provider about all your medicines because you may be asked to hold some, such as the diabetes medicine, metformin (Glucophage), prior to the test.
+- Tell your provider about all your medicines, because you may be asked to hold some, such as the diabetes medicine metformin (Glucophage), prior to the test.